jarun/bcal/README.md

 #### Operational notes

 - **Expression**: An expression must be within double quotes.
 Inner spaces are ignored.
 A storage unit can only be divided or multiplied by plain integers.
 Only storage units can be used for addition and subtraction.
-- **N unit**: `N` can be a decimal or '0x' prefixed hex value. `unit` can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
-As all of these tokens are unique, `unit` is case-insensitive. `N` and `unit` must be space-separated.
+- **N [unit]**: `N` can be a decimal or '0x' prefixed hex value. `unit` can be B/KiB/MiB/GiB/TiB/kB/MB/GB/TB following Ubuntu policy.
+Default is byte.
+As all of these tokens are unique, `unit` is case-insensitive.
 - Only decimal is recognized in expressions.
 Decimal and hex **numeric representations** are recognized for unit conversions.
 Decimal, hex, binary and octal are recognized for all other operations.
 - **Syntax**: Prefix hex inputs with `0x`, binary inputs with `0b`, octal inputs with `00`.
 - **No negative arguments** allowed.
 Input limits are `unsigned long long` and `double`.